tenox7/wrp/README.md

 ## Usage

 1. [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP gateway/server.
+Google Chrome Browser is required.
 2. Point your legacy browser to `http://address:port` of WRP server.
 Do not set or use it as a "http proxy server".
 3. Type a search string or a http/https URL and click **Go**.
 4. Adjust your screen width/height/scale/#colors to fit in your old browser.